post

 Kids love the food too.
 Meals are taken in the company of friends (and associated peer-pressure to finish their plate).
 Lunch is done within 20-30 minutes, and since they still have an hour break, they get to play around, gossip, or browse the library.

-Thus I showed up just before lunch time to “test the quality of the school lunch program.”
-I always have interesting reasons to be present wherever free lunch is served. :-) Very delicious food and a primary reason why we included lunch as part of the scholarship package we provide needy students.
-Whenever you are in Kumta, you are welcome to join in for a free lunch!
+I showed up just before lunch time to “test the quality of the school lunch program.”
+I always have interesting reasons to be present wherever free lunch is served.
+Very delicious food and a primary reason why we included lunch as part of the scholarship package for needy students.
+If your travels bring you to Kumta, you are welcome to join in for a delicious lunch.

 See pics from the Lunch, below